 Learn all about Antoni Gaudi’s fantastical, organic, completely real architecture in a free YouTube vid #Homes & Tours#apartments#real estate#Spain August 15 | Cat Rocketship You probably know about Antoni Gaudi — he's the guy who designed those incredible works of Spanish architecture: Casa Batlló in Barcelona.
 Photo by Geof Wilson.
 Used under Creative Commons license.
 Photo by Laura Padgett.
 Used under Creative Commons license.
 Photo by Tony.
 Used under Creative Commons license.
 Photo by Laura Padgett.
 Used under Creative Commons license.
 And!
 Sagrada Familia Cathedral.
 Photo by Robert Brands.
 Used under Creative Commons license.
 Photo by Wolfgang Staudt.
 Used under Creative Commons license.
 Photo by dynamosquito.
 Used under Creative Commons license.
 Photo by B Mully.
 Used under Creative Commons license.
 Photo by dynamosuito.
 Used under Creative Commons license.
 Photo by Frank Muller.
 Used under Creative Commons license.
 Photo by Jessica Spengler.
 Used under Creative Commons license.
 I love these creations.
 They're so very fanciful, unusual, and lovely.
 We covered Gaudi lightly in art history, and my main thought was, "Wait.
 Those actually exist in the real world?!"
 They do!
 Spain is filled with many other touches of Gaudi, which werehelpfully gathered into a one hour, twelve minute documentary by Japanese filmmaker Hiroshi Tesigahara about 30 years ago — and was recently added to YouTube, free for the watching!
 So a documentary made by a Japanese man about a Spanish dude — the beauty of it is, it's completely international.
 There's very little script to this flick; mostly moody music, photos, and videos of Gaudi's work.
 So you've got tonight's movie watching planned: Watch Hiroshi Tesigahara's documentary on YouTube.
 Feel amazed that a member of your species made this stuff, that it exists on our planet.
 And if you're really loving the docu, you can grab it on Amazon, too.
+Join our community!
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
 Fix Typo Cat Rocketship I was the Managing Editor of Offbeat Home for a year and a half.
 I have a rich Internet life and also a pretty good real life.
 Hobbies include D&D, Twitter, and working on making our household more self-reliant.
 I also draw things.
-PREVIOUS Library furniture in the living room and boosting your wifi with something from your fridge NEXT Dorm living’s lessons for the rest of your life — from a former Resident Assistant Toggle comments [ 8 ] I live in Barcelona! wohoooo luckily I get to see these pretty often and it's amaaaazing.
+PREVIOUS Library furniture in the living room and boosting your wifi with something from your fridge NEXT Dorm living’s lessons for the rest of your life — from a former Resident Assistant Show/Hide comments [ 8 ] I live in Barcelona! wohoooo luckily I get to see these pretty often and it's amaaaazing.
 It's so dreamy, and unexpected and at the same time very organic.
 When I was around 10 my mama took me to La Pedrera (another Gaudí building which is shaped like a big cream cake) to see a Salvador Dalí exhibition and honestly, the combination of crazy building + surrealistic paintings is not something I have been able to forget.
 I'm super happy to see this at offbeat home and it fits like a glove because some of Gaudí's buildings are actually inhabitated.
 And that people, is OFFBEAT, we are talking about walls curved like sea waves.
 Try finding in Ikea a wardrobe that fits.
-0 agree Reply HA!
+Reply HA!
 I bet.
 I'd happily accept the challenge of fitting my stuff in a Gaudi!
 1 agrees Reply SO so beautiful.
 I love Gaudi.
-0 agree Reply I love how every space has a detail that you just don't expect.
+Reply I love how every space has a detail that you just don't expect.
 There's a sense of magic in it, and it just begs you to keep looking for what else might pop out.
-0 agree Reply I want to go to there.
+Reply I want to go to there.
 1 agrees Reply Everything looks like how you always imagined the interior of your dribble sandcastles would be.
-0 agree Reply These photos made my day.
+Reply These photos made my day.
 I want them in poster form all over my house.
 Reply mind blowing. does any one else see the similar resemblance of a vagina in the lights on the ceiling??
-AWESOME 0 agree Reply Join the conversation Cancel Reply Your email address will not be published.
-Required fields are marked *Comment Notify me of follow-up comments by email.
-No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
+AWESOME Reply Join the conversation Cancel Reply Your email address will not be published.
+Required fields are marked *Comment Participate in this conversation via email No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
-Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
-Our comments are not the place to pimp your website.
-If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.